OpenSIPS/opensips-cli/docs/modules/database.md

 * `add` - adds a new module's tables in an existing database.
 Receives as parameter the name of the module, as specified in the OpenSIPS scripts hierarchy.
+* `migrate` - copy and convert an OpenSIPS 2.4 database into its OpenSIPS 3.0 equivalent

 ## Configuration